aws-samples/eks-workshop-v2/website/docs/security/irsa/introduction.md

 CARTS_DYNAMODB_ENDPOINT=http://carts-dynamodb:8000
 ```

-This approach can be useful for testing, but we want to move our application to use the fully managed Amazon DynamoDB service.
+This approach can be useful for testing, but we want to migrate our application to use the fully managed Amazon DynamoDB service in order to take full advantage of the scale and reliability it offers.